Diet & Nutrition

 Things to keep in mind: Aside from the actual ingredients list, everything else you read on the bag comes from a marketing team whose job it is to make this food sound so good to humans that you’d want to serve it at your own table. :) All their claims are anywhere from useless to misleading.
 It’s their job to sell whatever is in the bag.
 Unfortunately there is no government oversight on this… unless they are claiming their food cures cancer. :)

 Dogs are primarily carnivores and they don’t have the enzymes in their digestive tracts to be able to digest a lot of carbohydrates.
-Carbohydrates (grains & legumes) are a main ingredient in dry dog foods because they are required in the manufacturing process to be able to make the ingredients stick together in kibble form.
+Carbohydrates (grains, legumes, & potatoes, etc) are a main ingredient in dry dog foods because they are required in the manufacturing process to be able to make the ingredients stick together in kibble form.
 They are not there for nutrition (regardless of what the bag says) -- they are there as filler to keep the food in kibble shapes.
 Fillers are also conveniently cheap -- imagine that!
 The lower quality foods have a lot of grains and/or legumes in there as fillers and the more they contain, the less nutrition your dogs can get from what they eat.
 All the undigestible filler comes out the other end as poop.
 The bigger the poops, the lower the quality of the food is because all that filler is just passing through and your dog does NOT get the nutritional building blocks you think he’s getting.

 A lot of higher quality foods will have much more ANIMAL-proteins (meat-protein) in the first 6 ingredients which tends to indicate that the food offers higher nutritional value for dogs.
 The link to the article above will educate you on just how many tricks manufacturers use to make it sound like there is more meat and less filler — but once you learn how to spot these deceptions, you’ll have a much easier time figuring out what the better foods are.

 #9 - What do I feed my own dogs?